 Nine Steps to the Federal Budget Process

 The budget process starts a full year before the fiscal year does.
 The fiscal year starts on October 1, the year before the calendar year starts.
-That means FY 2019 began on October 1, 2018, and runs through September 30, 2019.
-The budget process for the FY 2019 budget began in the fall of 2017.
+That means FY 2020 begins on October 1, 2019, and runs through September 30, 2020.
+The budget process for the FY 2020 budget began in the fall of 2018.

 Early fall 2018.
 All federal agencies submitted their budget requests to the Office of Management and Budget.
 OMB prepares and manages the budget for the president.

 December 2018.
 Agencies submitted their final budget requests.
 OMB then assembled the final budget and sent it to the incoming president.

-January 2018.
+January 2019.
 The deadline for a president to outline his budget priorities in the State of the Union Address.
 The Council of Economic Advisors submitted the Economic Report of the President.
 It analyzed economic trends.
 President Trump's SOTU to outline his priorities for FY 2020 was February 5, 2019.

-The first Monday in February 2018.
+The first Monday in February 2019.
 The deadline for the president to submit his budget to Congress.
-This is typically delayed for new administrations.
-Trump submitted the FY 2019 budget outline in February 2018.
-The president's budget put his priorities into dollars and cents for three areas:
+Trump submitted his FY 2020 budget on March 11, 2019.
+The president's budget puts his priorities into dollars and cents for three areas: